Paraguay Wedding Traditions

 Digital Integration and Virtual Elements

-Virtual wedding streaming became standard practice for 70% of Paraguayan weddings during 2020-2023, enabling diaspora participation from the estimated 1.2 million Paraguayans living abroad, with technical services costing 2,000,000-4,000,000 PYG ($260-$520 USD).
+Virtual wedding streaming became standard practice for many Paraguayan weddings during 2020-2023, enabling diaspora participation from the estimated 1.2 million Paraguayans living abroad, with technical services costing 2,000,000-4,000,000 PYG ($260-$520 USD).
 Professional streaming setups include multiple cameras capturing ceremony and reception highlights, dedicated internet connections ensuring stable broadcasts, and interactive features allowing remote guests to offer real-time congratulations.

 Technical coordinators emerged as essential wedding vendors, managing equipment setup, troubleshooting connection issues, and editing highlight reels for post-wedding distribution.
 Couples invest in upgraded venue internet packages, with some choosing locations specifically for connectivity reliability over traditional aesthetic preferences.